miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 <i class="fa fa-external-link" aria-hidden="true"></i>[Notarizing Your App Before Distribution](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution?language=objc)

+### Grant the appropriate kind of entitlements

+An app must be entitled to take advantage of certain services.
+Some entitlements are embedded with the signature.
+Other entitlements are associated with the App ID and embedded in its provisioning profile.
+The "Hardened Runtime" [entitlement](https://developer.apple.com/documentation/bundleresources/entitlements?language=objc) required for notarization falls into the former category.

+There are several kinds of entitlements that control the "Hardened Runtime" capability.

+* Disable Library Validation Entitlement: ``true``

+Normally, an app built using Xcode has the ``com.apple.security.get-task-allow`` entitlement during development, to facilitate debugging by circumventing certain security checks.
+Xcode automatically removes this entitlement for deployment during the export phase.
+This is already done for the 4D app itself.
+Plugins, on the other hand, might need the ``com.apple.security.get-task-allow`` entitlement in order to be debugged in the context of a host executable.
+To allow this, you may want to enable the ``com.apple.security.cs.disable-library-validation`` entitlement (you enable it to disable the protection).

 ### Select the appropriate type of certificate

 Certificates are used to sign an application.
 Certificates can be created <i class="fa fa-external-link" aria-hidden="true"></i>[online](https://developer.apple.com/account), or from <i class="fa fa-external-link" aria-hidden="true"></i>[Xcode](https://help.apple.com/xcode/mac/current/#/dev154b28f09).